tsaaugaard/TradingSystem/README.md

 <B>Repositories</B> contains repositories for CRUD operation of the objects

-TraderClientTelerikWPF is the client project in iteration 1: shows yield and price depending on which ordertype and instrument is choosen
+<B>TraderClientTelerikWPF</B> is the client project which in iteration 1 is able to....:
+- shows yield and price depending on which ordertype and instrument is choosen
-- OrderType market shows no price or yield
+- - OrderType market shows no price or yield
-- Intrument whichs are traded on yield shows yield - instruments traded on price shows price
+- - Intrument whichs are traded on yield shows yield - instruments traded on price shows price

 Dependencies : Telerik WPF Controls